kamal-1233/kamal-1233/README.md

 - Reduced user-reported UI defects by **25%**, improving interface stability and overall user satisfaction
 - Built a live notification system using **SSE and Redis** for real-time operational alerts and automated reporting
-- Integrated APIs and applied connection pooling for measurable backend performance gains
+- Integrated APIs and applied connection pooling for measurable backend performance gains.

 ---